fajitaman6000/kiosk-2.0/README.md

 The kiosk program is run in the room

-Made by Robert to replace the current program
+Made by Robert to replace everything.